 In researching my WISSINGER family, I have met many cousins, almost cousins and very distant relatives who have generously shared their family history and research with me.
 So this website is very much a collective effort and my heartfelt thanks are extended to everyone who has participated in this effort.
 What started as a search for my own German WISSINGER ancestors, has resulted in a large accumulation of data about many WISSINGER ancestors and the various spellings of the surname.
 The earliest discovered name to date is Jsinrich de Wisengin recorded in 1135.
 See my history page for more information.

-Visit and join the Wisinger DNA Project
+Join the Wisinger DNA Project

 The Wisinger DNA Project is underway and needs your help and participation.
 The project is open to any male Wissinger or any of the many variant spellings or any man believing that he is descended from anyone of these surnames.
 See the web site for project status and details.